pingcap/docs-dm/en/task-configuration-file-full.md

     events: ["all dml"]
     action: Do

-# The filter rule set of the block allow list of the matched table of the upstream database instance.
+# The filter rule set of the block and allow list of the matched table of the upstream database instance.
 block-allow-list:                    # Use black-white-list if the DM's version <= v1.0.6.
-  bw-rule-1:                         # The name of the block allow list rule
+  bw-rule-1:                         # The name of the block and allow list rule
     do-dbs: ["~^test.*", "user"]     # The allow list of upstream schemas needs to be replicated
     ignore-dbs: ["mysql", "account"] # The block list of upstream schemas needs to be replicated
     do-tables:                       # The allow list of upstream tables needs to be replicated